rafaelmaeuer/Asus-P8P67Pro-Hackintosh/readme.md

 ---

-#### 2. Create OS X USB-Drive
+#### 2. Create macOS Installer Drive

-To create a working macOS Catalina installer boot drive, you will need the following:
+To create a working macOS Installer boot drive, you will need the following:
 - An empty USB flash drive (minimum 8GB)
-- A device already running OS X with access to the App Store
+- A device already running macOS with access to the App Store

-##### a) Download OS X Installer
+##### a) Download macOS Installer

-- Open the Mac App Store on your device already running OS X
+- Open the Mac App Store on your device already running macOS
 - Download `Install macOS Catalina` application
 - Close when it opens automatically

-##### b) Create Installer
+##### b) Create Installer Stick

-- Use [DiskMaker X](https://diskmakerx.com/) or [Install Disk Creator](https://macdaddy.io/install-disk-creator/) to create OS X USB-Drive
+- Use [DiskMaker X](https://diskmakerx.com/) or [Install Disk Creator](https://macdaddy.io/install-disk-creator/) to create macOS Install Drive

 ---

-#### 3. Install OS X
+#### 3. Install macOS

-- Connect target HDD, Catalina USB drive and Clover USB drive to your target machine
+- Connect Macintosh HD, macOS Installer and Clover Drive to your target machine
-- Boot from Clover USB drive and select Catalina USB drive (`Install OS X Catalina`)
+- Boot from Clover Drive and select macOS Installer (`Install macOS Catalina`)
 - The installation should start automatically (don't worry about reboot after one minute)

 ---

-#### 4. Install Clover in EFI partition of OS X HDD
+#### 4. Install Clover in EFI partition of macOS HDD

-- After successfully install repeat steps 1b - 1c but with EFI on Macintosh HDD as target
+- After successfully install repeat steps 1b - 1c but with EFI on Macintosh HD as target

 ---